TiBillet/Lespass/README.md

 Jonas TURBEAUX & Nicolas DIJOUX pour Peaks2Prod & 3Peaks Production.

-Free for personal and commercial use under the MIT 3.0 license
+Free for personal and commercial use under the AGPL-3.0 licence.

 ## Graphisme :